 As of this writing following their matchups in the 2020-21 season, there have been 201 meetings between the clubs, though some of the earliest weren’t North London derbies because Arsenal hadn’t moved yet.
 Still, the results table shows 82 wins for Arsenal, 66 for Spurs and 53 draws.

 Another reason this is such an intense rivalry is they play all the time.
 Since 1950, there was only one season they weren’t in the same league: 1977-78, when Spurs were in the Second Division.
 In the Premier League alone (since 1992), and owing to some additional run-ins in the Cups, there have been 67 North London derbies!

 Since 1992, Spurs have only one league win at Arsenal, a 3-2 triumph in November 2010.
 Their only other away win in those years was 2-0 in the League Cup in December 2018 — part of an overall trend in which results have swung their way.
 Since the start of 2014-15 season, the record in all competitions shows Arsenal with two wins (both at home) and Spurs with five and six drawn.

 The tables look the same.
-After Arsenal finished on top for 22 straight years, Spurs have flipped that script since the 2016-17 season.
+After Arsenal finished on top for 22 straight years, Spurs have flipped that script every year since the 2016-17 season.

 Notable Players in the North London Derby